vinisalazar/metaphor/README.md

 [![DOI](https://img.shields.io/badge/doi-10.1093%2Fgigascience%2Fgiad055-blue)](https://doi.org/10.1093/gigascience/giad055) [![bioRxiv](https://img.shields.io/badge/biorXiv-2023.02.09.527784-BD2635)](https://www.biorxiv.org/content/10.1101/2023.02.09.527784)

-### Attention: Metaphor is currently in public beta phase.
-**Minor problems are expected to occur.
-Please do not be discouraged by this.
-Post an issue to this repository and we'll do our best to help you as quickly as possible.**

 Metaphor is a Snakemake-based workflow for analysis of metagenomics short reads data.
 It includes the following steps:
 - Quality control (with [FastQC](https://github.com/s-andrews/FastQC/), [fastp](https://github.com/marcelm/fastp))
 - Assembly (with [Megahit](https://github.com/voutcn/megahit), and evaluation is done with [MetaQUAST](https://github.com/ablab/quast))